Lipe-lx/NeuralRate-MCP/apps/web/public/docs/hackathon-submission.md

 - public MCP `/mcp` tools list showing only the five read-only advisory tools
 - scoped state MCP `get_execution_readiness` returning `ready`
 - active on-chain policy or policy publication transaction hash
-- latest successful execution or receipt transaction hash
+- latest successful execution or receipt transaction hash, preferably the Mock USDY Safe7579 execution proof
 - screenshot of the verify page or operator history showing the same identifiers

 Do not reuse stale failed or blocked jobs as the main evidence trail.
 If a live execution is intentionally skipped, document the reason and submit readiness plus policy proof as the fallback evidence.